Electric Mobility Aid - Air Travel Pack

 Request the UN38.3 test summary directly from your battery or mobility aid manufacturer (not a reseller or dealer).

-It should be available for every lithium battery model used in your equipment.
+It should be available for every lithium ion battery model used in your equipment.
 You can usually download this from the manufacturer's technical or safety documentation portal.

 What a genuine test summary includes